What is GTM data management?

 AI tools are only as good as the data feeding them.
 Garbage in, garbage out.

-For GTM teams in 2026, clean data is the prerequisite for AI-powered prospecting and engagement.
+For GTM teams in 2026, clean data is the prerequisite for AI-driven account prioritization, AI-drafted outreach, and automated signal monitoring.
 Duplicates and missing fields don't train better models.
 They amplify the mess.

 Data management is an umbrella term covering several disciplines.
 Each plays a role in keeping your GTM data reliable and accessible.
 Storage systems like databases and warehouses provide the infrastructure, but the real work happens in how you govern, validate, integrate, and secure that information.